 The existing CHP plant is not allocated a zoned area.
-The air flow through the CHP plant was sufficient to ensure a flammable atmosphere is highly unlikely to develop.
-The CHP plant equipment located externally is catalogued below.
+The CHP plant appeared to be identical to that at Budds Farm and therefore the air flow through the CHP plant is sufficient to ensure a flammable atmosphere is highly unlikely to develop.

-The new CHP plant is yet to be commissioned and handed over.
 The new CHP plant will not require hazardous zoning if it is identical to the existing CHP plant.